 Traditionally, quantum many-body physicists have been limited to studying closed systems in equilibrium.
 Thanks to the maturation of quantum simulators [1], researchers can now prepare and control open quantum systems far from equilibrium with high precision.
-Quantum simulators have helped answer foundational questions about quantum entanglement and thermodynamics [2, 3].
-Also, quantum simulators have the potential to solve real-world problems in, e.g., materials science and chemistry [3, 4].
-These advances have spurred the development of tools for studying open quantum systems far from equilibrium [5].
-Monitored quantum circuits form one toolkit [6, 7].
-A typical monitored quantum circuit acts on a chain of L qubits (spin-1/2 particles).
+Quantum simulators have helped answer foundational questions about quantum entanglement and thermodynamics [2,3].
+Also, quantum simulators have the potential to solve real-world problems in, e.g., materials science and chemistry [3,4].
+These advances have raised questions about open quantum systems and, in turn, the role of measurements in quantum dynamics [5].
+Some of these questions have been answered using monitored quantum circuits [6,7], which combine many-body dynamics and measurements.
+A typical monitored quantum circuit acts on a chain of L qubits (spin- $\frac{1}{2}$ particles).
 The circuit contains two-qubit unitary gates, after each layer of which every qubit has a probability p of being measured.
-Monitored circuits exhibit measurement-induced phase transitions (MIPTs), due to the competition between chaotic dynamics and measurements [8-30].
+Monitored circuits exhibit measurement-induced phase transitions (MIPTs), due to the competition between chaotic dynamics and measurements [8-31].

-Initially, an MIPT was cast as a transition between phases characterized by volume-law and area-law entanglement scaling [31, 32].
+Initially, an MIPT was cast as a transition between phases characterized by volume-law and area-law entanglement scaling [32,33].
 Equivalently, the transition is a purification transition between a mixed phase and a pure phase [8].
 When the measurement rate p is low, the chaotic dynamics scramble information about the initial state.
 Local measurements cannot extract that information in this mixed phase.
-An initially mixed state becomes pure, conditionally on measurement outcomes, in a time $t{\rm P} \sim \exp(L)$, with L the number of qubits.
+An initially mixed state becomes pure, conditionally on measurement outcomes, in a time $t_P \sim \exp(L)$, with L the number of qubits.
 In contrast, at large p, the measurements can distinguish different initial states efficiently.
-In this pure phase, an initially mixed state purifies quickly, often at an Lindependent rate [31].
+In this pure phase, an initially mixed state purifies quickly, often at an L-independent rate [32].

 Few properties restrict the simplest monitored circuits' dynamics: unitarity and locality.
 Monitored circuits can be enriched, though.
-Enhancements include charge conservation [19-24], measurements of particular operators (such as generators of the toric-code stabilizer) [25, 26], and the replacement of qubits with free fermions [27-30, 33, 34].
-U(1)-symmetric monitored circuits exhibit a charge-sharpening transition [21] between a charge-fuzzy phase and a charge-sharp phase.
-These phases are distinguished by how quickly measurements collapse superpositions of different amounts of charge-how efficiently an observer can learn from local measurements the amount of global charge in the system.
+Enhancements include charge conservation [19-24], measurements of particular operators (such as generators of the toric-code stabilizer) [25,26], and the replacement of qubits with free fermions [27-30,34,35].
+U(1)symmetric monitored circuits exhibit a charge-sharpening transition [21] between a charge-fuzzy phase and a chargesharp phase.
+These phases are distinguished by how quickly measurements collapse superpositions of different amounts of charge: how efficiently an observer can learn from local measurements the amount of global charge in the system.

-Noncommuting symmetry charges have spawned a growing subfield of quantum thermodynamics [35-37].
-Noncommutation of charges has been shown to increase average entanglement [38], decrease entropy-production rates [39], and necessitate modifications to the eigenstate thermalization hypothesis (ETH) [40, 41].
-Researchers have used trapped ions to bridge this subfield from theory to experimental reality [42-44].
-Motivated by this subfield's discoveries, we study monitored quantum cir-
+Noncommuting symmetry charges have spawned a growing subfield of quantum thermodynamics [36-39].
+Noncommutation of charges has been shown to increase average entanglement [40], decrease entropy-production rates [41,42], and necessitate modifications to the eigenstate thermalization hypothesis (ETH) [43,44].
+Researchers have used trapped ions to bridge this subfield from theory to experimental reality [45-47].
+This subfield's discoveries partially motivate our work, as do two computational results: first, a model of

-^{} smajidy@uwaterloo.ca
+^{}smajidy@uwaterloo.ca

-[†] utkarsh agrawal@ucsb.edu
+[†]utkarsh_agrawal@ucsb.edu

-[‡] nicoleyh@umd.edu
+[‡]nicoleyh@umd.edu